 Below you'll find all of our offerings to help you learn more about the GW community, to engage with our staff and students, and to get answers to all of your burning questions.
-These resources are vital now, and we'll continue to offer them even after we re-open our campus to visitors.
 We've categorized them as if they were college courses, but of course, there are no pre-requisites - choose whatever works best for you!

 - Take a digital walk-through of campus with our virtual tour or YouVisit.

 - Do a self-guided tour.
 Use our self-guided tour booklet or listen to our GW Unfiltered walking tour.
 Can't make it to campus?
-Use either along with our virtual tour or Google Maps!)
+Use either along with our virtual tour or Google Maps!

 You've explored our offerings and want to learn more.
-Our virtual sessions provide additional information and time for your questions!
+Our virtual sessions provide additional information about GW while allowing time for your questions.

 You're practically a GW expert, but you still have questions.
 Get answers from our staff and current students!

 - Chat with current students via the chat pop-up on our Life at GW page.

 - Schedule a call (by video or phone) with your admissions representative.
 Unsure of your representative?
-Visit our team page to find the rep for your area.
+Browse our admissions staff list to find the rep for your area.

 - Not sure who to ask?
 Contact our office at 202-994-6040 or via this form and we'll do our best to help you.